How Do Box Turtles Mate?

 Once the male has fertilized the eggs, the female will begin her nesting process.
 This process can take anywhere from a few hours to a few days.
 During the nesting process, the female will dig a hole and lay her eggs, and then fill the hole with dirt and leaves to camouflage the nest.
 She may lay up to five clutches of eggs, with each clutch containing two to eight eggs.

-Read Also: How Many Years Does A Red Eared Slider Turtle Live?
+Read Also: How Long Does Red Eared Slider Turtle Live?

 When Do Box Turtles Mate?